 Providers are encouraged to provide before- and after-school care to accommodate the needs of working families.
-Tuition may be charged for any wrap-around care that exceeds the required 6.5-hour (or 8.0, 8.5 hour) school day.
+If a student requires childcare beyond the contracted 6.5 or 8 hour 4K day, all First Steps 4K enrolled students are eligible for a Half-Time voucher through our partnership with SC Vouchers for 4K + Siblings.
+These vouchers are honored at any ABC-Quality provider.
+Tuition may be charged for any wrap-around care that exceeds the required 6.5-hour or 8.0 hour school day if the student does not attend an ABC-Quality rated program.
 Tuition may also be charged for the provision of service on holidays (not included as part of the instructional calendar detailed in your contract), and/or for extended year programming.